 Ross MacDonald devotes his practice to complex commercial litigation disputes, representing both plaintiffs and defendants in state and federal court as well as in arbitration.
 Ross has handled cases in a wide range of practice areas, including theft of intellectual property, construction, antitrust, energy, and trust and estate ligation.

-Following law school, Ross was a law clerk to Judge Priscilla Owen, United States Court of Appeals for the Fifth Circuit, from 2013 to 2014.
+Following law school, Ross was a law clerk to Judge Priscilla Richman, United States Court of Appeals for the Fifth Circuit, from 2013 to 2014.

 FMC Technologies vs. Richard Murphy and Dril-Quip